eudoraleer/scasa/README.md

 ```

-## An example of using docker to run the test data
+## Using docker to run scasa
+Using docker can avoid the issues of the installation of the dependent tools and the enviroment.
+Users need to revise the docker_params.sh to the paths to input and ouput folders and other scasa parameter setting.
+The scripts below show an example of running docker for the test data above.
 ```sh
 #1) Pull the docker of scasa to use:
 sudo docker pull nghiavtr/scasa:v1.0.1